crukci-bioinformatics/ampliconseq/README.md

-configuration parameter that can be set in order to avoid having to specify the full path for each BAM file in the sample sheet; it is prepended to the BAM file name given in the sample sheet or to the default file name based on the ID if the sample sheet does not contain the BAM column.
+configuration parameter that can be set in order to avoid having to specify the full path for each BAM file in the sample sheet; it is prepended to the BAM file name given in the sample sheet or to the default file name based on the ID if the sample sheet does not contain a BAM column.

 ### <a name="amplicon_coordinates_file">Amplicon coordinates file</a>